jamirawan/dox/README.md

 # Web dev documentation

-> **Websites are always in progress.**
+> **Websites are always in progress...**

 This **Dokumentasi** is my personal collection of manuals on how to do stuff in web development.
 I have been making websites since 2004 since Adobe Fireworks was still popular, Goecities era and web layout was in tables.

 2. This page is built based on what I know and been through with issues or steps I did during web development and documented them for my own reference and others may find these useful too
 3. This Dokumentasi is assuming that you know the basic of web development: HTML, PHP, CSS, Javascript and SQL and using command line.
-Also only for Mac OSX for the moment.
 5. You may find that some pages are not finished as I update this on my spare time between full-time job, having a baby and doing my freelance webdesign work at home
 7. I also do some digital visual stuff such as photography, Adobe Illustrator, Premiere Pro and a bit of After Effects.
 Visit [my landing page](https://irawan.io) for my other profiles and portfolios or my [blog](https://irawans.com), for some fun stuff
-7. Spare time is a luxury at the moment but I love kayaking in Darwin's epipelagic zone  and Broome Roebuck Bay just floating around or playing my DJ controller mixing stuff up.
+7. Spare time is a luxury at the moment but I love kayaking around Australian water like Darwin's epipelagic zone, Broome Roebuck Bay and Bunbury WA andjust floating around or playing my DJ controller mixing and messing stuff up.

 |:-:|